-Let’s face it, you want to learn about studying in London or a similar big city, but you can’t decide.
-You’re probably fed up with the usual reasons, and cannot decide whether living in London will be awesome or cause mayhem with your studies.
+If you're thinking about studying in London, or a similar big city, you’re probably fed-up with hearing about the usual reasons and cannot decide if living in London will be awesome, or mayhem.

-I’m not going to say the usual stuff, I know you’ll just press the previous page button up there… I’m going to tell you why those “drawbacks” themselves are reasons why you should study in London.
+I’m not going to say the usual stuff, I know you’ll just press the previous page button up there.
+I’m going to tell you why all those 'drawbacks' are reasons why you should study in London.

 1. Busy traffic… it’s actually what you want!